Hydromadaire/mirror/README.md

     }
 }
 ```
-we can create an interface which defines it's method signatures:
+We can create an interface which defines it's method signatures:

 ```Java
 @MirroredClass("com.package.SomeClass")